Pan-Fried Lavash Rolls with Sausage, Cheese, and Egg

 Step 3:

-Grate the cheese on a coarse grater.
+Grate the cheese on the coarse holes of a grater.

 Step 4: